ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-block-storge-rbv}

 Boot volume capacity can be increased during instance provisioning or later, by directly modifying the boot volume.
 This feature applies to instances that are created from stock or custom images.
 You can also specify a larger boot volume capacity when you create an instance template.
-The boot volume can't be unattached from an instance (that is, stored as a stand-alone data volume).
 For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

 ### Can I change boot volume capacity for an existing instance?
 {: faq}
 {: #faq-block-storge-rbv-instance}

 Yes, boot volume capacity can be increased for an existing instance.
-However, you increase capacity on the storage side.
-That is, by modifying the boot volume details.
-For example, in the UI, you'd select a boot volume from the list of {{site.data.keyword.block_storage_is_short}} volumes and then resize the volume from the volume details page.
+For example, in the console, select a boot volume from the list of {{site.data.keyword.block_storage_is_short}} volumes and then resize the volume from the volume details page.
 For more information, see [Increase boot volume capacity from the list of {{site.data.keyword.block_storage_is_short}} volumes in the UI](/docs/vpc?topic=vpc-resize-boot-volumes&interface=ui#resize-boot-vol-list-ui).
 You can also use the [CLI](/docs/vpc?topic=vpc-resize-boot-volumes&interface=cli#expand-existing-boot-vol-cli) or the [API](/docs/vpc?topic=vpc-resize-boot-volumes&interface=api#expand-existing-boot-vol-api).

 ### How many volumes can I provision on my account?
 {: faq}